The Ultimate Guide to HVAC Dampers

 If you have someone to assist you, one simple method to see whether the dampers are open or closed is to have someone go up and cover each vent with their hand.
 By covering a bedroom's vent with your hand, you may check each damper to ensure it is open or shut.
 It takes some cooperation, but it's a fantastic and easy technique to get maximum comfort for hot and cold spots in your house.

-When the weather changes, you must adjust your dampers.
+When the weather changes, you must know how to adjust your HVAC dampers.
 It's a good idea to create an alert on your calendar so you're not caught off guard when the house gets too hot or cold.
 If you label your dampers correctly, you won't be perplexed as to how to alter them.

 Suffering From Hot Spots or Cold Spots in Your Home?